Alisson Linhares

 Oxygen.js - A Javascript Object Oriented Graphic Engine<code>

 • Oxygen is an old object-oriented isometric HTML5 game engine created by my brother and me, just for fun, in our free time.
-The engine is highly portable and relatively fast for a JavaScript application.
+The engine is portable and relatively fast for a JavaScript application.
 It runs entirely on Canvas2D and includes all the common features found in modern game engines, such as 3D transformations, cameras, collision detection, render indexing, asset loaders, and more.
 It is capable of running on almost all current browsers and input devices.

 • Relevant Technologies: JavaScript, WebGL, CSS, Canvas2D, Computer Graphics, Object-Oriented Programming